Lisbon Food & Wine Tour

 It was believed at the time that Ginjinha was medicinal and recommendations were to have up to 6 servings of Ginjinha a day to stay healthy.

 We ended our tour close to where we started, in the Rossio square at Casa de Alentejo.
 The architecture of this building alone is worth seeing.
 The style is called Moorish or Neo-Moorish, which is the influence of Arabia on Europe and European architects.

 The building has served many purposes, including being the first casino in Lisbon, many years ago.
 Nowadays it serves as a mutli-cultural center where meetings, poetry readings and exhibitions take place.
 The building houses both a restaurant and a tavern, where you may hear live music performances as demonstrated by James and our tour guide below!

 Our meal here was simple, but savory.
 We started with a goat cheese and olive oil on toast, followed by a jewish sausage (Alheira) and scrambled eggs.
 What differentiates the sausage is that it's not made with pork, but usually duck, veal or chicken.
-Fun fact that this style of sausage was invented by Jews in Portugal to avoid conflict when they were forced to either leave Portugal or convert to Christianity.
+Fun fact!
+This style of sausage was invented by Jews in Portugal to avoid conflict when they were forced to either leave Portugal or convert to Christianity.

 At this point in the tour I was completely swept away by all we learned (and drank), and completely forgot to take pictures of our food.
 I did, however, make sure not to leave without a photo with our endearing tour guide, Tiago.